rafmbatista/r-resources/r-resources-doc.md

   * ***R Graphics Cookbook, 2nd Edition* by Winston Chang** (<https://r-graphics.org/>) - This book has over 150 'recipes' for the most common graphs.
 Consider this a menu of options; for example, if you know you want a histogram or a box plot, just jump to the relevant chapter and you'll find a template for it.
   * **ggplot2 reference** (<https://ggplot2.tidyverse.org/reference/>) - `ggplot2` is a package used for building graphs in R. It works by layering differnt components on top of each other.
 This website provides a reference list for most components and examples of how to use each.
 I usually use it when I have something in mind that I want to do, such as changing the scales on the y-axis.
   * ***ggplot2: Elegant Graphics for Data Analysis* by Hadley Wickham** (<https://ggplot2-book.org/>) - this is a shorter book, that basically gets you started with `ggplot2`.
 If you're new to R or new to ggplot2, I'd skim through through this.
+  * ***Data Visualization: A practical Introduction* by Kieran Healy** (<https://socviz.co/>) - this book I haven't used very often but I've seen others referencing it and provides a series of considerations

+# Text Mining and Analysis

+  * ***Text mining with tidy data principles** by Julia Silge* (<https://juliasilge.shinyapps.io/learntidytext/#section-introduction>) offers a straightforward tutorial for using `tidytext`, a package in R designed to make text mining easier and more effective
+  * ***Text Mining with R: A tidy Approach** by Julia Silge and David Robinson* (<https://www.tidytextmining.com/index.html>) goes a bit deeper than the tutorial but follows the same principles
+  * ***Supervised Machine Learning for Text Analysis in R** by Emil Hvitfeldt and Julia Silge* (<https://smltar.com/>) focuses on using text for prediction (ie. text + machine learning)

+# Machine Learning

 # File Management and Sharing